ROTARC/ADAPT/README.md

 project a suitable name, description, and author(s) information.
 The version of the project is stored in the file `src/__version__.py`.

-Project dependencies, i.e., packages and libraries your code requires, should be listed in `dependencies`.
+Project dependencies, i.e., packages and libraries required by your code, should be listed in `dependencies`.
 The only template dependency is [OmegaConf](https://omegaconf.readthedocs.io/en/2.3_branch/) for configuration management.
 After updating dependencies[^1], update your installation using `pip